isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 "My name is Taira."
 "I am Kaneshiro."

 For a while after that, the conversation in the classroom was limited at most to that group of two women and a man from Iejima.
-I rarely talked to them myself.
+I rarely talked to them from myself.

 From our brief conversation, I learned that they were about 20 years old and were sent by Ahagon Shokou, president of the "Iejima Land Protection Association," which continues to protest land confiscation by the U.S. military.

 I always sat in the front row in the middle of the classroom.
-This was because I always wanted to escape as much as possible from the gaze cast on my hands.
-In the middle of the front row, I only had to look at the professor.
+It was because I always wanted to avoid from the gaze cast on my hands as much as posible.
+Sitting in the middle of the front row, the only gaze cast on me from the professor.

 I can name only four or five classmates, although I attended almost every class for two years, except for three days when I was sick in bed.
-This shows how much I avoided contact with others at that time.
+This shows how much I stayed out of contact with others at that time.

 Anyway, I was afraid of the stares of the people around me.